Tribal-Chief-001/Yt-Downloader-Java/README.md

 # Yt-Downloader-Java
-A basic fork of yt dl and wrapper in java for YouTube video download
+A basic fork of yt dlp and wrapper in java for YouTube video download